enoch85/ovms-home-assistant/TODO/OVMS_FIRMWARE_IMPROVEMENTS_PLAN.md

 ## Overview

-The OVMS firmware (especially edge/3.3.005+) has significantly improved MQTT support.
+The OVMS firmware (especially edge/unreleased) has significantly improved MQTT support.
 This plan outlines how to leverage these improvements to simplify the integration, improve reliability, and reduce maintenance burden.

 **Key Contributor**: @zorgms (author of the MQTT firmware improvements)

+**Note**: Features marked as "edge firmware" are not yet in stable 3.3.005 release.

 ---